Sipuleucel-T: Completed

 Sipuleucel-T showed overall survival (OS) benefit to patients in three double-blind randomized phase III clinical trials, D9901, D9902a, and IMPACT.

 The IMPACT trial served as the basis for FDA licensing.
 This trial enrolled 512 patients with asymptomatic or minimally symptomatic metastatic HRPC randomized in a 2:1 ratio.
 The median survival time for sipuleucel-T patients was 25.8 months comparing to 21.7 months for placebo-treated patients, an increase of 4.1 months.
 31.7% of treated patients survived for 36 months vs. 23.0% in the control arm.
-Overall survival was statistically significant (P=0.032).
-The longer survival without tumor shrinkage or change in progression is surprising.
-This may suggest the effect of an unmeasured variable.
-The trial was conducted pursuant to a FDA Special Protocol Assessment (SPA), a set of guidelines binding trial investigators to specific agreed-upon parameters with respect to trial design, procedures and endpoints; compliance ensured overall scientific integrity and accelerated FDA approval.

-The D9901 trial enrolled 127 patients with asymptomatic metastatic HRPC randomized in a 2:1 ratio.
-The median survival time for patients treated with sipuleucel-T was 25.9 months comparing to 21.4 months for placebo-treated patients.
-Overall survival was statistically significant (P=0.01).

-The D9902a trial was designed like the D9901 trial but enrolled 98 patients.
-The median survival time for patients treated with sipuleucel-T was 19.0 months comparing to 15.3 months for placebo-treated patients, but did not reach statistical significance.

 Ongoing

 As of August 2014, the PRO Treatment and Early Cancer Treatment (PROTECT) trial, a phase IIIB clinical trial started in 2001, was tracking subjects but no longer enrolling new subjects.
 Its purpose is to test efficacy for patients whose CaP is still controlled by either suppression of testosterone by hormone treatment or by surgical castration.
 Such patients have usually failed primary treatment of either surgical removal of the prostate, (EBRT), internal radiation, BNCT or (HIFU) for curative intent.
 Such failure is called biochemical failure and is defined as a PSA reading of 2.0 ng/mL above nadir (the lowest reading taken post primary treatment).

 As of August 2014, a clinical trial administering sipuleucel-T in conjunction with ipilimumab (Yervoy) was tracking subjects but no longer enrolling new subjects; the trial evaluates the clinical safety and anti-cancer effects (quantified in PSA, radiographic and T cell response) of the combination therapy in patients with advanced prostate cancer.

+Results from the large PROCEED registry, which enrolled men between 2011 and 2017, showed that men with metastatic castration-resistant prostate cancer had a median overall survival of approximately 30.7 months from the date of treatment, and that people with lower PSA levels had longer survival.
+Research also found that African American men treated with Sipuleucel-T had similar or sometimes better survival than non-African American men, along with stronger immune activity, including higher levels of immune markers like ICOS, GM-CSF, CCL4 and CCL5.
+These immune markers fit with the treatment's ability to stimulate antigen-presenting cells and downstream T-cell activity.